HemalathaRamanujam2022/us_accidents_analysis/README.md

 -   An active user account on GCP

--   Active account on Kaggle with access token to download Kaggle dataset
+-   User account on Kaggle with access token to download Kaggle dataset

 -   "gloud-sdk" tool if running the project on the local machine